Ei-Dolon/Jetset_UI/README.md

 ##  The _Jetset Project_
 is a BNB Chain based platform for a luxury lifestyle and wellness utility token, leveraging the power of NFT's.
-Started by Maverick - Media Personality (successful actor, then successful musician, now successful entrepreneur combining WEB3 Real Estate & Luxury Blockchain Rentals.
+Started by Maverick - Media Personality (successful actor, then successful musician, now successful entrepreneur combining WEB3 Real Estate & Luxury Blockchain Rentals).
 - *LUX*ury property rentals in Los Angeles, Las Vegas, and Miami.
 - *LUX*ury vehicle rentals
 - Exclusive GetAway Packages in Los Angeles, Las Vegas, and Miami.